-Magnesium can help improve the appearance and health of skin by balancing hormone fluctuations that cause breakouts and other issues.
+Magnesium can help improve the appearance and health of the skin by balancing hormone fluctuations that cause breakouts and other issues.
 Likewise, a lack of magnesium may exacerbate conditions like eczema.
-In additional to hormones, too little magnesium means too little fatty acids, which improve skin texture.
+In addition to hormones, too little magnesium means too little fatty acids, which improve skin texture.

 Experts believe that a lack of magnesium adversely affects appetite, though this is a difficult effect to corroborate since so many factors can be at play.
 People who notice waning hunger may choose to speak to a doctor about having their magnesium levels tested, or increasing the amount of the mineral in their diet.